- study of the night sky is called astronomy.

 - many space objects only show appearing on long-exposure photographs.

-- can be spotted for new objects in the night sky by laying some current photographs over some previous photograph that they are looking for difference to spot. (example)
+- can be spotted for new objects in the night sky by laying some current photographs over some previous photograph that they are looking for difference to spot – see below.

-- special equipment to detact this.
+- astronomers have special equipment to detect this.
 (See radio and space telescopes.)